koenrane/KR-new-site/content/import/review-of-but-exactly-how-complex-and-fragile.md

 # The Post

 [_But exactly how complex and fragile?_](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile) and its comments debate whether "value is fragile."
 I think this is a bad framing because it hides background assumptions about the dynamics of the system being considered.
 This section motivates a more literal interpretation of the value fragility thesis, demonstrating its coherence and its ability to meaningfully decompose AI alignment disagreements.
-The next section will use this interpretation to reveal how the comments largely failed to explore key modelling assumptions.
+The next section will use this interpretation to reveal how the comments largely failed to explore key modeling assumptions.
 This, I claim, helped prevent discussion from addressing the cruxes of disagreements.

 The post and discussion both seem to slip past (what I view as) the heart of 'value fragility', and it seems like many people are secretly arguing for and against different propositions.
 Katja says: